Phileosopher/commonplace/personality-ocean.md

 - Enjoys solving complex [problems](purpose.md)
 - Enjoys [philosophical discussions](philosophy.md) and [difficult reading material](education.md)

+The problem with intelligence, however, is that all that internal information means they're also comparatively slow to make [decisions](people-decisions.md).

+- APPLICATION: Smart people are also slow thinkers for simple things.

 Intellect can be *very* reliably measured with IQ tests that measure a person's ability to take a test about [understanding](understanding.md) and [logic](logic.md), but is a highly [controversial](people-conflicts-inner.md) subject because our biology mostly defines how smart we are, which demonstrates inherently that people have dramatically unequal [power](power.md) among each other.

 Nobody knows how to increase IQ, though [education](education.md) can increase [understanding](understanding.md) of specific domains that won't transfer.
 However, malnourishment during [childhood](people-family.md) can definitely *decrease* IQ.